electron/electron/docs/tutorial/support.md

 ## Supported Versions

-The latest three release branches are supported by the Electron team.
+The latest three major versions are supported by the Electron team.
-For example, if the latest release is 2.0.x, then the 2-0-x series is supported, as are the two previous release series 1-7-x and 1-8-x.
+For example, if the latest release is 5.0.x, then the 4.x.y series is supported, as are the two previous release series 3.x.y and 2.x.y.

+### Currently supported versions
+- 5.x
+- 4.x
+- 3.x

+### End-of-life

 When a release branch reaches the end of its support cycle, the series will be deprecated in NPM and a final end-of-support release will be